simphotonics/generic_reader/example/README.md

 # Generic Reader - Example
 [![Build Status](https://travis-ci.com/simphotonics/generic_reader.svg?branch=master)](https://travis-ci.com/simphotonics/generic_reader)

-## Retrieving Constants with Parametrized Type
+## Retrieving Constants with Parameterized Type

-The file [player_example.dart] demonstrates how to use [generic_reader] to read the value of a constant with parametrized type from a static representation of a compile-time constant expression.
+The file [player_example.dart] demonstrates how to use [generic_reader] to read the value of a constant with parameterized type from a static representation of a compile-time constant expression.
 The program also shows how to register [Decoder] functions for the types [Column] and [SqliteType].

 The constant values that are going to be read are the fields of the const class [Player]:
 <details>